ampatspell/ember-cli-zuglet/README.md

 ## TODO

-- [ ] wait for 1st authStateChange after login, logout and do restore only for that
 - [ ] finalize decorator names
 - [ ] Make it work in FastBoot
 - [ ] await load/onSnapshot to resolve in FastBoot.
 Maybe replace onSnapshot with regular loads